Merry Christmas (Bing Crosby album): Release history

 Notes regarding European versions: In 1970, the re-channeled stereo version of Merry Christmas was released on vinyl as White Christmas on the Coral label with catalogue number COPS 1011.
 In 1987, this version was transferred to compact disc on the MCA label with catalogue number 255 199-2.
 In 1991, it was reissued (possibly remastered) with catalogue number MCD30195, and later on with catalogue number MCD 18226.

 The entire album over time, minus the songs "Faith of Our Fathers" and "Danny Boy" (which was only on the 1945 original album) can be found on the 1998 double-disc Bing Crosby: The Voice of Christmas, a compendium of all of Crosby's Christmas recordings for Decca from 1935 to 1956.
 The original 1942 recording of "White Christmas", and a previously unreleased alternate take of said recording, are also found on the compilation.

 On August 29, 2008, the "White Christmas" album was re-issued as a "Collector's Edition" by Madacy Special Products.
 This issue featured the original album's 12 tracks in a slightly different order and added two additional tracks ("Rudolph the Red-Nosed Reindeer" and "Here Comes Santa Claus").
-The album was packaged in a collectible tin along with the Special Edition DVD of the 1942 film "Holiday Inn".
-This version of the album, unfortunately, has noticeably inferior sound quality as opposed to the 12-track MCA CD release of the same name- possibly because Madacy used the rechanneled stereo mixes for many of the tracks instead of the more contained, and intimate sounding mono originals.
+The album was packaged in a collectible tin along with the Special Edition DVD of the 1942 film Holiday Inn.
+This version of the album, unfortunately, has noticeably inferior sound quality as opposed to the 12-track MCA CD release of the same name – possibly because Madacy used the rechanneled stereo mixes for many of the tracks instead of the more contained, and intimate sounding mono originals.

 On September 30, 2014, the album was reissued on a newly remastered LP by Geffen Records and Universal Music Enterprises.
 This limited edition mono reissue faithfully reproduces the newly designed 1955 LP, right down to the album jacket artwork (which restores the original "Merry Christmas" title) and the period-appropriate black Decca label on the vinyl record.

 A white vinyl version of the above album released in 2014 was re-mastered and re-released in a Walmart-exclusive limited edition format in time for the 2019 Christmas season.
 It sold out quickly to flippers and now commands two-to-four times its $17.99 list price in the online marketplaces.

-Original track listing
+Track list

+Original 78 rpm album (1945)

 The 1945 album issue Decca A-403 consisted of these previously issued 78 rpm records:

-Re-release track listing
+Reissued 78 rpm album (1947)

 The 1947 album issue Decca A-550, the top picture, consisted of these 78 rpm records, and with the exception of the two remakes, all were reissues of the earlier recordings.

 The additional tracks were issued as 78 rpm and 45 rpm singles in 1950 and 1951 respectively: